Frequently Asked Questions

 Call or text us at: 857-228-8636

 Pediatric neuropsychologists focus on understanding why a child is having problems in school or at home.
 In addition to assessing academic skills, pediatric neuropsychologists also assess all of the thinking skills needed to perform well in and outside of school – skills like attention, executive functioning, problem-solving, language, learning and memory, gross and fine motor functioning, and social-emotional skills.
-This may result in "clinical" or "medical" diagnoses and specific treatment recommendations, as well as recommendations for "educational" disability criteria that align with diagnoses from DSM-5, to translate into eligibility considerations and services/treatment within the school setting.
-These are often required by certain medical practices and insurance companies to cover or approve services related to those specific diagnoses.
-Pediatric neuropsychologists obtain doctorate degrees in psychology, and further clinical training involved approved internship and post-doctoral fellowship training in neuropsychology.
-They are often licensed psychologists with additional sub-specialty training in neuropsychology (or board-certified/ board eligible for a specialization in Neuropsychology).
-Often times, neuropsychological evaluations are warranted in cases of medical/neurology conditions or neurodevelopmental differences.
+This may result in clinical diagnoses and specific treatment recommendations.

 Click below to download an overview of our practice, types of evaluations, fees/costs, out-of-network insurance, and booking links